cg1177/cg1177.github.io/_pages/about.md

 # 🔥 News

+- *2025-09-18*: 3 Neurips papers are accepted.
+They are [Eagle2.5](https://arxiv.org/abs/2504.15271) for long-context VLM, [EgoExoBench](https://arxiv.org/abs/2507.18342) for egocentric-exocentric understanding benchmark,  and [EgoThinker]() for egocentric reasoning model and data.

 - *2025-06-05*: We present a audio-visual counting benchmark, termed [CG-AV-Counting](https://huggingface.co/datasets/CG-Bench/CG-AV-Counting), and a strong reasoning-based baseline model [AV-Reasoner](https://github.com/AV-Reasoner/AV-Reasoner).
 The data and code are all released.

 - *2025-05-29*: Our paper [EgoExoLearn](http://openaccess.thecvf.com/content/CVPR2024/papers/Huang_EgoExoLearn_A_Dataset_for_Bridging_Asynchronous_Ego-_and_Exo-centric_View_CVPR_2024_paper.pdf) has been selected as a deserved awardee of the [Egocentric Vision (EgoVis) 2023/2024 Distinguished Paper Award](https://egovis.github.io/awards/2023_2024/).